tewarid/course-c/pointers-arrays.md

   ![](media/marray.svg)

+## Array of pointers instead of multi-dimensional array

-- The multi-dimensional array above may be substituted by an array of pointers to char
+- The multi-dimensional array shown earlier may be substituted by an array of pointers to `char`

   ```c
   char* a[] = {"hello", "world!"};